Reinforcement Learning Fine-Tuning Enhances Activation Intensity and Diversity in the Internal Circuitry of LLMs: Experiment

 \subsection{Results and Analysis}

 Our main experimental results are presented in Table~\ref{tab:main_table}.
-We observe that the three model families—Deepseek-Math, Mistral, and Distilled-Qwen—exhibit largely consistent changes in the metrics before and after RL fine-tuning.
+We observe that the three model families, Deepseek-Math, Mistral, and Distilled-Qwen, exhibit largely consistent changes in the metrics before and after RL fine-tuning.
 Specifically, Activation Intensity and Information Complexity tend to increase, while Distribution Kurtosis tends to decrease.
-Individual exceptions can be seen in some cases for Deepseek-Math and Mistral; however, as the scaling factor $\alpha$ controlling truncation length gradually increases, these exceptions diminish, and the observed patterns become largely consistent, indicating that the phenomenon is relatively robust.
+Individual exceptions can be seen in some cases for Deepseek-Math and Mistral.
+However, as the scaling factor $\alpha$ controlling truncation length gradually increases, these exceptions diminish, and the observed patterns become largely consistent, indicating that the phenomenon is relatively robust.
+However, beyond these observations, we also find several differences in the experimental results of the Qwen2.5 series models trained with the DPO method.
+For instance, their activation strengths do not exhibit a clear increasing trend, and on the College Math dataset, as $\alpha$ grows to larger values, the Information Complexity metric of their internal pathways remains lower than that of the initial SFT model from which training began.